niketsathe1997/MyNunitProject/README.md

 ### Option 2: Using the Command Line
 - Open a terminal in the project directory.
-- Run the following command to execute the tests dotnet test
+- Run the following command to execute the tests
+--> dotnet test

-This will run all the tests and display the results in the terminal.
+  This will run all the tests and display the results in the terminal

 ## Test Report